tsgates/arch-wiki-markdown/wiki/Webcam_Setup.md

 An extensive list of supported webcams is available [1].

-Note: This driver does not have V4L1 support.
+Note:This driver does not have V4L1 support.

 > stv680